The linkage principle for restricted critical level representations of affine Kac-Moody algebras: Affine Kac--Moody algebras and the deformed category

 \subsection{Simple objects in $\CO_A$}

-Now suppose that $A$ is a local deformation algebra with maximal ideal $\fm\subset A$ and residue field $k=A/\fm$.
+Now suppose that $A$ is a local deformation algebra with maximal ideal $\fm\subset A$ and residue field $\DK =A/\fm$.
 The residue field inherits the structure of an $S$-algebra and is, as such, a deformation algebra as well.
-The canonical map $A\to k$ gives us a base change functor $\cdot\otimes_A k\colon \CO_A\to \CO_k$ by Lemma \ref{lemma-bschg}.
+The canonical map $A\to \DK $ gives us a base change functor $\cdot\otimes_A \DK \colon \CO_A\to \CO_\DK $ by Lemma \ref{lemma-bschg}.

-As we have observed before, the category $\CO_k$ is just a direct summand of the usual category $\CO$ for the affine Kac-Moody algebra $\hfg_k$.
-Its objects are those whose non-zero weight spaces correspond to weights in the affine hyperplane $\tau+\hfhd\subset\hfhd_k$.
-By the classical theory, the simple isomorphism classes in $\CO_k$ are parametrized by the set of their highest weights.
-This set is $\tau+\hfhd$ and we denote by $L_k(\lambda)$ a representative corresponding to $\tau+\lambda$.
+As we have observed before, the category $\CO_\DK $ is just a direct summand of the usual category $\CO$ for the affine Kac--Moody algebra $\hfg_\DK $.
+Its objects are those whose weight spaces correspond to weights in $\tau+\hfhd\subset\hfhd_\DK$.
+By the classical theory, the simple isomorphism classes in $\CO_\DK $ are parametrized by their highest weights in $\tau+\hfhd$, and we denote by $L_\DK (\lambda)$ a representative corresponding to $\tau+\lambda$.

 In \cite[Proposition 2.1]{FieMZ} we showed the following.